hunterjackson/docs/source/kcql.rst

-    SELECT *  FROM mytopic                        // Select everything - perfect for avro evolution SELECT *, field1 AS newName FROM mytopic      // Select all & rename a field - excellent for avro evolution SELECT * FROM mytopic IGNORE badField         // Select all & ignore a field - excellent for avro evolution SELECT * FROM mytopic PK field1,field2        //Select all & with primary keys (for the sources where primary keys are required)
+    SELECT *  FROM mytopic                        // Select everything - perfect for avro evolution SELECT *, field1 AS newName FROM mytopic      // Select all & rename a field - excellent for avro evolution SELECT * FROM mytopic IGNORE badField         // Select all & ignore a field - excellent for avro evolution SELECT * FROM mytopic PK field1,field2        // Select all & with primary keys (for the sources where primary keys are required)
-    SELECT * FROM mytopic AUTOCREATE              //Select all and create the target Source (table for databases) SELECT * FROM mytopic AUTOEVOLVE              //Select all & reflect the new fields added to the avro payload into the target
+    SELECT * FROM mytopic AUTOCREATE              // Select all and create the target Source (table for databases) SELECT * FROM mytopic AUTOEVOLVE              // Select all & reflect the new fields added to the avro payload into the target